lzwjava/blog-source/resume.md

 ### DBS Client Connect, 2022.01 - 2022.06
 * DBS Client Connect, a one-stop workbench allowing frontline employees an instant 360 view of a client, leverages data and AI to join the dots between online and offline relationship management, ensuring a smoother journey for all concerned.
-* I was responsible for equity trading micro-service of the Client Connect platform.
+* I was responsible for the equity trading micro-service of the Client Connect platform.
 We used technologies like Java, Spring Cloud, and Jenkins.

 ### ShowMeBug, 2021.07 - 2021.09
 * ShowMeBug is an online interview platform.
 Interviewers and interviewees can discuss and write code online to dig into technical questions.